Aasimabarveen/Authentication_System/README.md

 - JWT: JSON Web Tokens for user authentication and session management.
 - SessionStorage: Used to store JWTs on the client side for maintaining user sessions.

+[NOTE: Need to place the API files and back-end server script files to a server and provide the corresponding location in the Ajax async call URL to ensure the communication between front end and APIs.]